Film Style

 By introducing these techniques early and by judiciously blending them with live action footage, we hope to create an enchanting cinematic world that blurs the boundaries between what is “real”, the life of the mind, and the world of spirits.

 There is a precedent for such techniques: see Apple TV’s “Dickinson”, for example, and Netflix’s “Enola Holmes”.
-Both were incredibly successful and both incorporated animation within live action to convey, in the case of “Dickinson”, the creative powers of Emily Dickinson’s mind, and with "Enola Holmes", the fevered detective work of Sherlock Holmes’ little sister.
+Both were very successful and both incorporated animation within live action to convey, in the case of “Dickinson”, the creative powers of Emily Dickinson’s mind, and with "Enola Holmes", the fevered detective work of Sherlock Holmes’ little sister.

 Possible Animation Styles

 We have been experimenting with different styles of animation.
 On the left is one that uses animated cut-outs.
 On the right is a type of rotoscoping of live action.
 We will most likely use a combination of these two styles, but will also include original animated line drawings, and some CGI mixed with practical camera effects.
+A good example of a film that combines a vast array of visual techniques, is Godfrey Reggio's latest film, "Once Within a Time."
+See trailer: https://youtu.be/VDnhl79hpp8?si=Gx9GzypoDabzZdUW